cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 ## Deleting Categories

-Unsecured Endpoint: POST /delete-categories
+Secured Endpoint: POST /admin/apps/categories/shredder

-Delegates to metadactyl: POST /delete-categories
+Delegates to metadactyl: POST /admin/apps/categories/shredder

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Valiating Analyses for Pipelines